 Even or rather, especially, the robot butler (his name is YO2D2, by the way).

-What You Should Know About the Future of Your Customer Experience Strategy
+What You Should Know About the Future of Your Live Support Strategy

 The most popular way of exploring the changing face of tech-driven customer service seems to be to wonder if there is no job that automation can’t — and eventually won’t — do better and faster than a human can.
 A more thoughtful approach, however, is to look at how humans can leverage the rapidly-evolving landscape of automated support as tools to provide better and better customer experiences to other humans.